 To enable a dark theme in Snapseed, you’ll want to head into the app’s settings, and the first option gives you a simple dark theme toggle.
 Flip that on and you’ll be presented immediately with a dark version of the interface which uses the same off-black as Google’s other dark themes.

 YouTube TV Dark Mode (web)

 While the standard YouTube app offers a dark mode on all platforms, YouTube TV offers it solely on the web.
 This theme is, like YouTube, service-wide.
 It encompasses the entire interface including all the menus.
 Personally, this is one of my favorite looking dark themes as it suits the YouTube TV interface very well.

 Currently, it’s unclear if YouTube TV will extend this theme to its Android and iOS applications, but we can certainly hope that it’ll arrive sometime soon.
 To enable YouTube TV’s dark mode, click on your Profile > Settings > Dark Theme > Toggle On.

 What are the next Google dark mode apps?

 Clearly, Google isn’t slowing down with adding dark themes to its various applications, and that’s a huge win for everyone.
 What’s next?
 Well, we’ve got a few apps to keep an eye on.
-Lately, we’ve seen hints at dark mode support in the Google app, potentially for Assistant, as well as the Google Fi app, Google Calendar, and more.
-Not to mention, Android Q is continually adding to its dark mode.
+Lately, we’ve seen hints at dark mode support in the Google app, potentially for Assistant, as well as the Google Fi app and more.